anandkunal/ToroPHP/README.md

 }
 ```

 Hooks can also be stacked.
-Adding a hook pushes the provided anonymous function into an array.
-When a hook is fired, all of the functions are called sequentially.
+Adding a hook pushes the provided anonymous
+function into an array.
+When a hook is fired, all of the functions are called
+sequentially.

 ## Installation

-Grab a copy of the repository and move `toro.php` to your htdocs or library directory.
-You may need to add the following snippet in your Apache virtual host configuration or `.htaccess`:
+Grab a copy of the repository and move `toro.php` to your htdocs or library
+directory.

+You may need to add the following snippet in your Apache HTTP Server virtual
+host configuration or `.htaccess`:

     RewriteEngine on
     RewriteCond %{REQUEST_FILENAME} !-f